Anurags2111/YOLO-Object-Detection/README.md

 ## Step 4 - Download a weights file
 Download the YOLOv2 608x608 weights file here (https://pjreddie.com/darknet/yolo/)

-NOTE: Put the wights file in the bin folder.
+NOTE: Create a folder named as 'bin' and put the wights file in it.